 The solemn season of Lent, which runs from Ash Wednesday through Easter, is a time many Christians spend considering the nature and depth of divine compassion.
 I’ve had a window into that contemplation recently.
-Two friends of mine and I wrote a book about how modern believers can make use of a 900-year-old, wheel-shaped, monastic prayer diagram, and we set up a Facebook page.
+Two friends of mine and I wrote The Prayer Wheel, a book about how modern believers can make use of a 900-year-old, wheel-shaped, monastic prayer diagram, and we set up a Facebook page.
 Over the last weeks my colleague Jana Riess has been using it to run an interactive devotion.The other day she asked participants to respond to a string of terms generated by the Prayer Wheel, including “Passion” and “Mercy.”

 Someone immediately posted, “Passion of Jesus.
 I’m going through a season of sadness and grief.
 It really comforts me to know that He understands and is in this with me.”
 I mentioned to Lauren Mancia, a history professor at Brooklyn College in New York who is familiar with the Wheel, that the response seemed “beautiful and timeless.”

 She corrected me on “timeless.”